jordandouglas/jordandouglas.github.io/README.md

 # SimPol

 An interactive graphical simulator of nucleic acid polymerases.
-SimPol is written in JavaScript and C++, and uses WebAssembly to run its C++ module on a web browser.
-SimPol is currently in pre-release and is not yet complete.
+SimPol is written in JavaScript and C++.
+The C++ module was compiled into WebAssembly to enable high performance computing within the web browser.
+SimPol is currently in pre-release and contains known bugs.
 Overview:

   - Visualise and control polymerase translocation, NTP binding, NTP incorporation, NTP misincorporation and slippage during transcription
   - Simulate transcription elongation as a Markov process and visualise in real-time